NLnetLabs/rotonda-doc/manual/source/index.rst

 ---------------------------------------

-The current version of Rotonda allows you to open BGP and BMP sessions and collect incoming routes from many peers into a in-memory database, modeled as a Routing Information Base (RIB).
+The current version of Rotonda allows you to open BGP and BMP sessions and collect incoming routes from many peers into an in-memory database, modeled as a Routing Information Base (RIB).
 It also supports importing routes from MRT files into this database.
 Conditions for accepting incoming routes and sending messages to log files or a MQTT stream can be created using filters with the